landrylaboratory/BuBR1_coevolution/README.txt

 This script looks at the merged output from the jackhmmer runs and uses it to obtain an annotation with the best hits and a table indicating which domains are present in each sequence.

 - 007_domain_copresence.R
-This script looks at table of presence of domains in each sequence and produces figures on domain composition.
+This script looks at table of presence of domains in each sequence and produces figures Suppl1A and Suppl1F on domain co-presence in BUBR1 and BUB1, respectively.

 - 008_domain_alignments.sh
 Performs the multiple domain alignments with MDAT.
 Stores the results in the MDAT_Alignments folder.